-An alternative approach to executing the HSPI task involves developing a classification model by using the distribution of output logits.
-The idea is that the logits of a set of inputs should reveal characteristics of the hardware environment.
-The logit distribution is especially revealing if inputs are used that are very diverse in distribution of classes and closeness to class boundaries.
-To further emphasize these differences, we can convert the logits into binary representations, or more cost-efficiently, split the floating-point components (\Cref{fig:eval:split-logits-bits}).
-The theory is that models running on different hardware configurations may produce distinct bit patterns in their logits, with certain bits used more or less frequently depending on the hardware.
+An alternative approach involves developing a classification model leveraging the information in the distribution of output logits.
+The logits of a set of inputs reveal characteristics of the hardware environment.
+The logit distribution is especially informative when inputs are diverse in the distribution of classes and closeness to class boundaries.
+To amplify these characteristics, we convert the logits into binary representations for small models, or more cost-efficiently, split the floating-point components (\Cref{fig:eval:split-logits-bits}) for large models.

+We find models running on different hardware configurations produce distinct bit patterns in their logits, with certain bits used more or less frequently.
 Given access to all hardware configurations $\mathcal{H}$ and input samples \( X_i \in \mathcal{X} \), we can create a classifier $G$ that learns to identify the environment (e.g., whether a sample was processed by $F_{H}$ or $F_{H'}$).
 Mathematically, this classifier can be defined as:

 In practice, we use an SVM as the classifier $G$ and train this classifier on a small calibration set of logits.